RunestoneInteractive/rs/docs/source/docker.rst

 Docker uses `Compose files <https://docs.docker.com/get-started/08_using_compose/>`__ to specify how to create virtual machines.

-Runestone currently make use of three compose files that can be used in various combinations:
+Runestone currently makes use of three compose files that can be used in various combinations:

 1. ``docker-compose.yml`` - Controls all of the servers except for the author server and database server.
 2. ``db.compose.yml`` - Controls the database server.